QMail Tell — Group 6, Code 71

 | 40 | 0x28 | ERROR_INVALID_SN_OR_DENOMINATION | Sender denomination outside −8…+6. |

-| 198 | 0xC6 | ERROR_INVALID_PARAMETER | Validation failed on the blob: bad sender_coin_id, denomination/SN mismatch with preamble, timestamp out of range, tell_type != 0, stripe_count out of 1..32, stripe_count != server_count, unsupported manifest version, invalid manifest length, nonzero manifest reserved bytes, or first manifest entry is not the body. |
+| 198 | 0xC6 | ERROR_INVALID_PARAMETER | Validation failed on the blob: bad sender_coin_id, denomination/SN mismatch with preamble, timestamp out of range, tell_type != 0, stripe_count out of 1..32, stripe_count != server_count, unsupported manifest version, invalid manifest length, nonzero manifest reserved bytes, missing required private-meta/body manifest entries, or malformed file flags. |

 | 200 | 0xC8 | ERROR_INVALID_AN | Preamble AN does not match server’s stored AN. |